Inquiry set to examine maternity care at Nottingham hospital trust after mother and baby deaths

 Jack Hawkins, whose daughter Harriet died as a result of mistakes at the trust in April 2016, told The Independent any review should go further back than 2016 as the trust had admitted to him that cases of stillbirths were not properly investigated in 2014 and 2015 before his daughter’s death.

-He said: “The service at Nottingham has not just suddenly gone bad, it has been bad for a long time and has just been found out.
+He says: “The service at Nottingham has not just suddenly gone bad, it has been bad for a long time and has just been found out.
 It has to go back further.

 “We should be involved in the terms of reference and to be truly independent, no one from NUH should be involved other than as witnesses giving evidence.